DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp/index.md

 ---
-title: "How we decided to rebuild our open-data homepage"
+title: "How we rebuilt our open-data homepage part one: design"
 authors:
 - Shannon McHarg
 - Ryan Johnson